biocatiit/website/content/pages/index.rst

                         :h4:`BioCAT Town Hall wrapup`

-                        Thanks to everyone who joined us for the BioCAT Town hall on January 10th!
+                        BioCAT held a town hall on January 10th to discuss upgrades to the beamline over the APS-U dark period and the resumption of user operations in February.
-                        We announced a lot of exciting new/upgraded capabilities during the town hall, so be sure to check out the wrapup and videos.
+                        Videos of the town hall, as well as slides, and a summary of the announcements are now available.

                     .. button:: Learn More